SCHEME: Scalable Channel Mixer for Vision Transformers: The SCHEME module

 \subsection{The SCHEMEformer family}

 The proposed SCHEME module enables efficient control of model complexity via the mixer hyperparameters $g_1$, $g_2$, and $E$.
 Table \ref{tab:channel_expansion_ablation} shows that naively scaling down the ViT model by simply reducing $E$ causes a significant accuracy loss.
 The SCHEME module allows much more effective control of the accuracy/complexity trade-off, producing models of better performance for a fixed computational budget.
 This is demonstrated by the introduction of a new family of models, denoted as SCHEMEformer, obtained by replacing the channel mixer of the Metaformer-PPAA \cite{yu2022metaformer} architecture with the SCHEME module.
-Two such configurations are shown in Table \ref{tab:scalingmodels} where the naming follows the convention \{model-name\}-\{$g_1$$g_2$\}-e\{$E$\} where the model name is skipped for brevity.
+See Table \ref{tab:scalingmodels} for two such configurations.